PlayFPN Rules

 • Players can be on more than one roster, hence a guest player process is not required.

-• The players on a team's roster prior to the start of an event, is their official roster for that event.
+• The players on a team's roster prior to the start of an event is their official roster for that event.
 However, a player cannot play for more than one team in a tournament other than in exhibition games.

-• Once a tournament has begun, a player cannot be added to a team’s roster unless injury forces the team to have less than 9 players.
+• Once a tournament has begun, a player cannot be added to a team’s roster unless injury forces the team to have fewer than 9 players.
 Then players can be added to the roster to bring the roster up to no more than 9 players.

 • The season runs from 9/1 to 8/31.
 Each fall, teams will be required to make a new team for the new season (9/1 to 8/31).
-However, Jan.
-1 of the season will be used to determine playing age for the full season.
-So, whatever the actual age of the player is on Jan.
-1 will be that player’s playing age for the entire season.

 What insurance is required and can I purchase insurance through PlayFPN?

-• Team insurance is required to play in any PlayFPN event.
-When a team registers on the PlayFPN website, there is a place to upload the team’s insurance certificate.
+• if you have other team insurance there is a place to upload the team’s insurance certificate.
 The certificate must name Fastpitch Nation Inc. as an additional insured.
-Details regarding the additional insured certificate is available in the team manager’s account.
+Details regarding the additional insured certificate are available in the team manager’s account.

 • Each tournament host will let teams know directly about any other particular needs for the insurance certificates.